pourhadi/DPScrollingLabel/README.md

 Summary
 ================
-My own implementation of a label that scrolls horizontally when the length of its text exceeds the length of its frame.
+UILabel-like UIScrollView subclass that scrolls horizontally when the length of its text exceeds the length of its frame.

 Installation
 ================